angelouuumanalo-prog/DC101_Typing-Speed-Game_Manalo-Angelou-Axelle-G./README.md

 How to Play

-Press the Start Typing button to begin the game.
+1.Press the Start Typing button to begin the game.

-The game starts at Level 1, displaying a word or sentence in the typing area.
+2.The game starts at Level 1, displaying a word or sentence in the typing area.

-A timer will begin counting down as soon as the text appears.
+3.A timer will begin counting down as soon as the text appears.

 Type the displayed text accurately into the input box.